Tramaine Brock: College career

 Brock spent his freshman and sophomore years playing safety for Mississippi Gulf Coast Community College.
-In his sophomore year, he and the rest of Mississippi Gulf Coast Bulldogs had an undefeated season with a 12–0 record and a spot in the National Junior College Athletic Association (NJCAA) championship game which his team won by a margin of 62–28 over Kilgore College.
-That season he recorded 59 tackles, 11 interceptions and two forced fumbles.
-During his time there, he was teammates with Terrence Cody.
+As a sophomore, the Mississippi Gulf Coast Bulldogs had an undefeated season with a 12–0 record and a spot in the National Junior College Athletic Association (NJCAA) championship game which his team won by a margin of 62–28 over Kilgore College.
+That season, Brock recorded 59 tackles, 11 interceptions and two forced fumbles.
+During his time there, Brock was teammates with Terrence Cody.

 In his junior year, Brock transferred to the University of Minnesota.
-He was made a starter and was third on the team in tackles with 73.
-Brock posted an interception, six passes defended, three forced fumbles, and one fumble recovery on the year.
-After only one season, he left the University of Minnesota after being suspended for failing to qualify academically.
+He was made a starter and was third on the team in tackles with 73 while also recording an interception, six passes defended, three forced fumbles, and a fumble recovery.
+After only one season, Brock left the Minnesota after being suspended for failing to qualify academically.

 In 2009, Brock transferred to Belhaven University of the National Association of Intercollegiate Athletics (NAIA) to finish out his senior year.
-He posted 51 tackles, 2.5 sacks, six interceptions, 10 passes defensed and one fumble recovery as a senior at Belhaven.
+He recorded 51 tackles, 2.5 sacks, six interceptions, 10 pass deflections, and a fumble recovery as a senior at Belhaven.